danstiner/rust-u2f/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **Logs**
-If possible please attach output from the following commands (these logs will contain your user/ machine name but should not contain any secrets unless you built the program locally and enabled trace level logging).
+If possible please attach output from the following commands (these logs can contain your username, but should not contain any secrets).

 ```
 systemctl status softu2f.service